gmeishvili/ear_for_face_super_resolution/README.md

 ### 1. Setup

-- Download the following checkpoints:
+- Download the checkpoints from https://drive.google.com/drive/folders/1YSXktBv0xZxdo41H_cNV8fzku2CdBZBK?usp=sharing
 - Run **test.py** to test the method on images and audio tracks from **test_data** directory.